-How To Remove Grass Stains - Grass Stain Removal
+How To Remove Grass Stains

-Learning how to remove grass stains is a necessary piece of knowledge if you have kids, or if you or one of your loved ones is athletic or active outdoors.
+Learning how to remove grass stains is a necessary piece of knowledge if you have kids, or if you or one of your loved ones is athletic or is active outdoors.

 Stains caused by grass are difficult to remove because they are "combination stains."

-In the case of grass, there are generally a couple of stains involved, including dirt stains, along with the green stain from the grass.
+There are generally a couple of stains involved, including dirt stains, along with the green stain from the grass.

 Below are instructions for how to remove these stains from fabric, but also from the less likely places stains from grass can turn up -- upholstery and carpet.